 In response to anticipated dwelling growth, servicing upgrades may be required to the sewer and scheme water system and the gas distribution network.
 This will need to be considered in consultation with relevant service providers.
 Through future stages of planning, the Town will also investigate capacity of its stormwater infrastructure to ensure the system can suitably accommodate growth.
-The Town is also currently exploring options for the undergrounding of power within the suburb of Eden Hill for the purposes of improving streetscape and public safety.
+The Town is also currently exploring options for the undergrounding of power across the district for the purposes of improving streetscape and public safety.
 Actions with the local planning strategy are recommended accordingly.